teamhacksmiths/contribution-guide/README.md

 # Hacksmiths Style Guides and Other Resources

 ## Style Guides
 Here at Hacksmiths, we take writing good code very seriously.
-We strictly follow the below style guides, in some cases with a few tweaks.
-The main purpose of the Hacksmiths is to give us all an opportunity to grow our experience.
-Thus, we will strive to implement best practices in all of our work in an effort to grow a reusable codebase that we are proud of.
+We follow strictly the below style guides and best practices, in some cases with a few small modifications, in an effort to grow a reusable codebase of which we can all be proud.

-It is recommended that _every_ contributor read through the following guides (it's not that much)!
-Doing so will enable an open dialog regarding style and will encourage everyone to become conscious of the importantce of good style.
+It is recommended that _every_ contributor read through the following guides.
+Doing so will enable an open dialog regarding style and will encourage everyone to become conscious of the importance of best practices and style.

 ### Front End
 From working on several large scale React projects, we have developed a collection of configuration and organization best practices.
 We begin with the AirBnb JSX and Javascript style guides.
 * [Javascript](https://github.com/teamhacksmiths/javascript)
 * [AirBNB React / JSX Styleguide](https://github.com/teamhacksmiths/javascript/tree/master/react)

-And then we setup eslint using the AirBnb configuration and we add a few small tweaks.
+And then we setup ESLint starting with the AirBnb configuration and adding a few modifications.
+See below for a guide to setup ESLint.
 * [Setting up ESLint](https://github.com/teamhacksmiths/project-resources/blob/master/configuration/about.md)

 #### HTML 5 Guidelines